Adventures from the Book of Virtues: Production

-The series sought to illustrate themes of common virtues through famous all-embracing heroes and stories, based on Bennett's Book of Virtues.
+The series sought to illustrate themes of common virtues through famous all-embracing heroes and stories, based on Bennett's The Book of Virtues.
 The core audience were families with children who were between the ages of 6 and 10 years old.
 Music for the opening sequence and the first season was produced by J. A. C. Redford.

 In 2006, the first two seasons were redubbed in Singapore.
 According to Chuck Powers, one of the voice actors in the Singaporean dub, PorchLight redubbed the series because the studio could not afford to pay royalties to the celebrity voice actors.